-Fragrance free or naturally scented (I also hate when companies simply say “fragrance” which could mean anything)
+- Fragrance free or naturally scented (I also hate when companies simply say “fragrance” which could mean anything)

-    Additional criteria for green beauty and body care products
+Additional criteria for beauty & body care products

 - Certification: THIS IS A BIGGIE – is a product labeled as organic?
 If so, it must be certified.
-If a product is not

-    officially certified, and yet the packaging makes organic claims, it’ll lose big points with me.
-I like some

-    non-certified products.
-What I don’t like are products that claim to be organic when they’ve got nothing backing that
+If a product is not officially certified, and yet the packaging makes organic claims, it’ll lose big points with me.
+I like some non-certified products.
+What I don’t like are products that claim to be organic when they’ve got nothing backing that claim up.

-    claim up.

 - Ingredients: Are they toxic?
 Biodegradable?
 Will the ingredients harm me or the planet?
-Can I pronounce all the
+Can I pronounce all the ingredients?

-    ingredients?
 Do I have to look them up in a chemistry book to know what they are?
 Are the ingredients organic or local?

 - Skin Deep: What is the company and product’s Skin Deep rating?

 - Disclosure: Are all ingredients listed on both the packaging and website?
 Can I easily find them?

 - Usefulness: Does it do what it’s supposed to – does it work as well or better than conventional versions?

 - Cost: Is it affordable to the average consumer?
 Is it worth the price?
-Could I easily make a green and less expensive

-    version of the product myself, at home?
+Could I easily make a green and less expensive version of the product myself, at home?